zzcpris/zzcpris/README.md

 ## Hi there 👋

-I'm Zenel, an student from France
+I'm Zenel, a student from France

 I am interested in working as a software engineer, remotely or at a company